What Is Operations Automation In IT?

-IT operations is increasingly complex.
-Data must be managed across on-premises and cloud-based data centers, dependencies must be passed across disparate platforms, and new tools and technologies must be integrated and configured.
+Data must be managed across on-premises and cloud-based data centers, dependencies must be passed across disparate platforms and new tools and technologies must be integrated and configured.
+IT teams can no longer rely on hard-coded properties, custom scripts and manual processes.
+To save time, increase reliability and reduce complexity, IT teams must amplify their use of process automation.

-Examples of IT Operations Automation
+Examples of IT operations automation

 There are many tasks that IT operations teams can automate, including: